 The most important advice aspiring authors are given is to write, write more, and keep writing.
 To get to the top of their writing game, authors often look for writing jobs where they can practice, improve, and earn some money on the way.

-Jane Friedman points out that further advantages include being able to immerse yourself in different worlds, experience different views, collect valuable ideas, and get the help of a supportive and professional publishing team.
+Further advantages include immersing yourself in different worlds, experiencing different views, collecting valuable ideas, and getting the help of supportive and professional publishing teams.
 Additional boons include getting paid upfront and being able to keep that important emotional distance.

-Although ghostwriting is suitable for newbie authors, it is not an entry-level position.
+Ghostwriting suits newbie authors, but it is not an entry-level position.
 You must be able to show a proven track record of written works and published items.
 You should be confident in what you are doing as an author.